sanity-io/nextjs-blog-cms-sanity-v3/README.md

 ```

 <details>
-<summary>You can also set up manually</summary>
+<summary>Step-by-step manual configuration</summary>

 - [Bootstrap the example](#bootstrap-the-example)
 - [Set up environment variables](#set-up-environment-variables)
 - [Import to Vercel](#import-to-vercel)

 If using the [integration] isn't an option.
 Or maybe you want to work locally first and deploy to Vercel later.
-Whatever the reason this guide shows you how to setup manually.
+This guide shows you how to set it up manually.

 #### Bootstrap the example